TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/UsingServices/ServicePrecedence.rst

 task (e.g. extracting meta data from a file), but one may be able to do that much better than the other because it is able to use a third- party application.
 However if that third-party application is not available, neither will this service.
-In this case TYPO3 CMS can fall back on the lower quality service which will still be better than nothing.
+In this case TYPO3 can fall back on the lower quality service which will still be better than nothing.
 Quality varies between 0-100.